 The research shows wide-ranging benefits such as; improving overall health, increasing longevity, resiliency, better dealing with adversity, and building strong relationships.

-Look outside of yourself
+When you believe your chronic pain is forever Look outside of yourself

 A thankful appreciation for what we receive, whether tangible or intangible is an important habit.
 With gratitude, people acknowledge the goodness in their lives.
 In the process, people usually recognize that the source of that goodness lies at least partially outside themselves.